-Get a Pod and a WebID
+Get a Pod

-The geographical location of the legal entities involved and the physical location of the hosting is an important factor in determining which law the provider responsibilities fall under.
-Depending on your nationality and degree of trust in various laws you may prefer specific geographical locations.
+Where are all the involved parties located, and where is the data physically stored?
+The geographical location of the legal entities involved and the physical location of the hosting is an important factor in determining which law govern the provider responsibilities.
+Depending on your nationality and degree of trust in various laws, you may prefer specific geographical locations.

-|Provider||Responsible for Domain Name and Terms||Responsible for Hosting||Location of Hosting|
+|Provider||Responsible for Domain Name and Terms||Responsible for Hosting||Hosting Location|

 |Inrupt Pod Spaces||Inrupt, Inc.||Amazon||USA|

 If you are a provider who wants to add your service to this list, email firstname.lastname@example.org.

 Self-hosting your own Pod (i.e., running your own Pod Server) provides the most control of your data.
 This way, you don’t have to entrust any third party with your data.

 Self-hosting requires some technical overhead and may not be suitable for everyone yet.
 In the future, we would like to make self-hosting a more user-friendly option.
 The great thing about Solid is the flexibility it offers: you can choose to get a Pod from a provider now, and move to self-hosting later.